Delta slashes flights by 40% as virus cripples global travel

 The 40% cut in capacity is the largest in Delta’s history, surpassing reductions that were made after the September 2001 terror attacks.

-And the outlook for airlines is still getting worse.
+Delta’s moves come as the outlook for airlines continues to get worse.

-“The speed of the demand fall-off is unlike anything we’ve seen – and we’ve seen a lot in our business,” CEO Ed Bastian said in a memo to Delta’s 90,000 employees Friday.
+“The speed of the demand fall-off is unlike anything we’ve seen – and we’ve seen a lot in our business,” CEO Ed Bastian said in a memo to Delta’s 90,000 employees.

 “We are in discussions with the White House and Congress regarding the support they can provide to help us through this period.
 I’m optimistic we will receive their support,” he said, adding, however, that the airline “can’t put our company’s future at risk waiting on aid from our government.”